sanjana01111/Opulent-Space/README.md

 # Opulent-Space
 This project is about Interior Designing E-Commerce Website.

+I have merged html, css and javascript in .php file.
+So, I have also uploaded separate html, css, and javascript too.

 SOFTWARE REQUIREMENTS:-
 Front End (For coding)     :       Visual studio code 201 Operating system           :       Windows 11